Art Workshop Lazareti

 The Art Workshop Lazareti (Art radionica Lazareti; ARL) in Dubrovnik, Croatia, is an independent cultural center for contemporary art and performing arts venue that hosts artists, theorists, writers, activists and promotes an active and investigative approach to contemporary art and culture, society, politics and its inter-relations.
-Its club also hosted wide range of programs from mainstream to alternative music programs.
+Its club also hosted a wide range of programs from mainstream to alternative music programs.